 Although armyworms may be better known as agricultural crops pests, they can be a sporadic but serious pest of turfgrasses.
 Fall armyworm damage in turfgrass is very distinctive.
 Since armyworms cross the turf surface as a group, they create a noticeable line between damaged and undamaged turfgrass.
 Usually damaged areas will originate around a site where egg masses can be easily laid (signposts, buildings) and radiate outward.
 Although fall armyworms do not have many specific preferences, newly-installed sod is more attractive and more susceptible to damage.

-Often, natural enemies can keep fall armyworm populations in check.
+Often, natural enemies can keep fall armyworm populations in check (Figure 6).
 However, cold, wet springs can reduce the effectiveness of parasitic organisms and cannot effectively control large armyworm populations.

 |acephate* (Orthene, T, T&O)||0.5 to 1.2 oz||Water in immediately after application.|

 |chlorantraniliprole (Acelepryn)||0.046 to 0.092 fl oz|